 A combined analysis of the report and the perceptions of memory actors as they were expressed in the interviews conducted for this study enables us to assess what were the “imagined affordances” (Nagy and Neff, 2015) of the documentary series that the committee hoped would achieve the Mizrahi right to memory.
 Committee members perceived a television series as a polished, well-organized, and well-planned attempt to reshape how Israeli society would come to acknowledge the Mizrahi narrative.
 In contrast to new digital media projects aiming to relate that narrative, a well-established television series would provide “much less weapons for those rejecting the series’ message” (committee member N.).
 This is interesting, as it is common in the field of memory studies to perceive new media, as opposed to traditional media, such as television, as a powerful tool in overcoming memory marginalization and forced forgetting (Erll, 2011; Høg Hansen et al., 2014).
 Other interviewees praised the power of visualization, which is a fundamental aspect of such a series, to infuse a “soul into the scripts […] and […] catch the attention span of the audience” (committee member H).

 A few weeks after the report was issued, the IETV published a request for a tender (Tender No. 5618) that officially called for proposals to produce a documentary series about Sephardic and Mizrahi Jews.
 Although the request for tender was not written by the committee, its wording is important because it translates the committee’s perceptions regarding The Mizrahi Pillar of Fire into a set of operational guidelines.
 According to the tender, The Mizrahi Pillar of Fire should be a well-funded “documentary series with high production value” (Tender no. 5618, 2016: 2).
 The series was to include twelve HD-quality episodes of 35 to 45 minutes each and be assigned to an experienced producer.
-When analyzed together, the comittee report and the IETV request for tender reveal what Mizrahi activists imagined when advocating for a “classic,” “heavy,” “serious” television series.
+When analyzed together, the committee report and the IETV request for tender reveal what Mizrahi activists imagined when advocating for a “classic,” “heavy,” “serious” television series.

 Most importantly, members of the Biton Committee preferred a televised documentary series, perceiving television as a medium that could wield a coercive power over the audience.
 “When you open Channel 12, for example, that’s it.
 You are in their captivity.
 You watch whatever they show you” (committee member Maman.).
-This, according to the same interviewee, is different from the “free choice available in the internet” (ibid).
+This, according to the same interviewee, is different from the “free choice available on the internet” (ibid).
 Nevertheless, some committee members were unsure of whether a new television series, based on the qualities of the traditional television model, would answer contemporary society’s memory needs.
 According to the report, “The media world has changed and television is no longer its center” (Biton Committee Report, 2016: 213).
 The main concern was that “the televised model of The Pillar of Fire will not necessarily engage the public of our time, especially the younger generations” (Biton Committee Report, 2016: 213).
 Committee members were hesitant about the series, as it was to be based on a “model that today may look dull” (Biton Committee Report, 2016: 213).
 However, despite these misgivings, there was overall enthusiasm for the opportunity to produce a revised Pillar of Fire.
 Television is for passive viewers, claimed one interviewee.
 “It is important that people who don’t know what to expect after the 20:00 news, will encounter The Mizrahi Pillar of Fire.
 If it will be a good series, they will stay to watch it.
 If not, they will choose another channel” (committee member Maman.).

 Discussion